Michigan vs. Michigan State College Football Odds, Plays and Insights - NewsBreak

 Check out odds, insights and more in our betting preview for the Michigan Wolverines vs. Michigan State Spartans college football matchup on October 30, 2021.

-The No. 6 Michigan Wolverines (7-0, 0-0 Big Ten) and the No. 8 Michigan State Spartans (7-0, 0-0 Big Ten) clash with the Paul Bunyan Trophy up for grabs on Saturday, October 30, 2021 at Spartan Stadium.
-The Wolverines are favored by 4.5 points in the game.
-The over/under is 51 for this game.
+The No. 6 Michigan Wolverines (7-0, 0-0 Big Ten) and the No. 8 Michigan State Spartans (7-0, 0-0 Big Ten) meet with the Paul Bunyan Trophy up for grabs on Saturday, October 30, 2021 at Spartan Stadium.
+The Wolverines are favored by 4 points in the contest.
+A 50.5-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .